melrodbos/melrodbos1.github.io/about/javascript.md

   doThat();
 }
 ```
    - The undefined value behaves as false when used in a boolean context.
-For example, the following code executes the function myFunction because the myArray element is undefined:
+For example, the following code executes the function myFunction because the myArray element is `undefined``:
 ```
 var myArray = [];
 if (!myArray[0]) myFunction();
 ```
-   - The undefined value converts to NaN when used in numeric context.
+   - The undefined value converts to `NaN` when used in numeric context.
 ```
 var a;
 a + 2 = NaN
 ```
-   - When you evaluate a null variable, the null value behaves as 0 in numeric contexts and as false in boolean contexts.
+   - When you evaluate a `null` variable, the `null` value behaves as 0 in numeric contexts and as false in `boolean` contexts.
 For example:
 ```
 var n = null;
 console.log(n * 32); // Will log 0 to the console
 ```
+## Data structures and types
+###Data types
+ - There are seven data types:
+  - **Six** are *primitives*:
+   - Boolean: `true` and `false`
+   - null: A keyword denoting a null value
+   - undefined: A top-level property whose value is undefined
+   - Number: 1 or 2.34567
+   - String: "How you doin'"
+   - Symbol: A data type whose instances are unique and immutable
+ - and Object

 ### Basic literal types
- - `null.`: Special keyword denoting a null or empty value.
+ - `null.`: Special keyword denoting a `null` or empty value.
 It literally means no value.
 Intentionally empty.
  - `Boolean.`: `true` or `false`.
-It has exactly two values: true or false.
-Additional note: We can feed Boolean       numbers.
+It has exactly two values: `true` or `false`. **Additional note: We can feed Boolean numbers**.
 If the numbers are greater than zero, the returned value will be ```True```.
 If the fed numbers are equal or less than zero, the returned value will be ```False```. (`Boolean` is a *Primitive* value)
  - `Number.`: A numeric value.
 In ```JavaScript``` numbers can be written with or without decimals.
  - `String.`: Text.
 A sequence of characters that are written with quotes.
 We can use double quotes or single quotes.
 (Javascript does not care for double or sigle quotes)